Divisive telescope to restart building next week in Hawaii

 Protests disrupted a groundbreaking and Hawaiian blessing ceremony at the site in 2014.
 After that, the demonstrations intensified.

-Construction stopped in April 2015 after 31 protesters were arrested for blocking the work.
-A second attempt to restart construction a few months later ended with more arrests and crews pulling back when they encountered large boulders in the road.
+Construction stopped in April 2015 after protesters were arrested for blocking the work.
+A second attempt to restart construction a few months later ended with more arrests and crews pulling back.

 The state Supreme Court upheld the project's construction permit last year.

-Gov. David Ige, who supports the telescope, vowed last month that construction will move ahead in a way that "respects the people, place and culture that make Hawaii unique."

-Hawaii Attorney General Clare Connors said the high court ruling must be respected, but that people's right to free speech also is protected.
-She said she hoped there would be no confrontations.

-The telescope is a divisive issue in Hawaii, with some saying they're afraid to publicly support the project because they fear blowback from Native Hawaiian activists.
+Because the telescope is such a divisive issue in Hawaii, some say they're afraid to publicly support the project because they fear blowback from activists.

-Telescope opponents have latched on to questions about funding gaps for the multination project.

-It's impossible for projects of this magnitude to have full funding, especially when a site hasn't been secured, said Ross Shinyama, a lawyer representing TMT International Observatory, told the Hawaii Supreme Court last year.
-Certain nations won't commit funds until a site is selected, he said.
+the divided opinions have been challenging, said David Lassner, president of the University of Hawaii, which is subleasing land near Mauna Kea's summit to the telescope project.

+"There are also many, many people who see the benefits of the project, including many kanaka maoli," he said, referring to Native Hawaiians.
+"Many of whom choose not to speak out in support but many of whom do want to see this project built for the contributions to human knowledge, for the contributions to education, for the contributions to the economy and the sheer impact of discovery."

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.